SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 This command uses schematics to modify your application and add the modules needed to launch the library.

+After running this command, you are asked which product configurator features you would like to set up, other than the variant configurator, which is installed by default.

+Select `CPQ configurator` only if you have set up the CPQ integration for configurable products.
+For more information, see [SAP CPQ Integration for Configurable Products](https://help.sap.com/viewer/347450bd6a3d49a9a266964b6c618ca5/latest/en-US) on the SAP Help Portal.

+Select `Textfield configurator` if you have products that can be configured using text-field-based configuration forms.
+For more information, see [Text Field Configurator Template]({{ site.baseurl }}{% link _pages/dev/features/text-field-configurator-template.md %}) in the Spartacus documentation, and [Text Field Configurator Template Module](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/latest/en-US/d558fab75a454ae4928a2c63e22abe2b.html) on the SAP Help Portal.

-**Note:** At runtime, most of the library is lazy loaded when the configurator is first loaded.
+**Note:** At runtime, most of the configurator library is lazy loaded when the configurator is first loaded.
 This is done for performance reasons.

 ## Locales